forhadahmed/refactor/README.md

 `refactor` is a tool that analyzes source files (C/C++ currently) and identifies blocks of code that appear to be similar.

 The intended uscases are:
-- refactoring similar blocks of code into common functions or templates *(not a part of this tool)*
+- refactoring similar blocks of code into common functions/templates *(not a part of this tool)*
 - finding unintentional mismatches as a result of copy/pasting (and only partially updating) code

 # Implementation